gocassa/gocassa/README.md

 #### What is the progress like?

-This tool pretty much only supports basic CRUD operations now.
+This tool has support for CRUD operations now.

-Even design decisions are not final yet:
+Although, even basic design decisions are not final yet:

 ##### The update debate